stripe-archive/react-stripe-elements/README.md

 ## We’ve moved to [@stripe/react-stripe-js](https://github.com/stripe/react-stripe-js)!

 We have decided to rename, rework, and move this project.
 We have no plans for any additional major releases of `react-stripe-elements`.
+If you have an issue with this package, please open it on the [react-stripe-js repo](https://github.com/stripe/react-stripe-js).

 If you are starting a new Stripe integration or are looking to update your existing integration, use